rmsim/onehundred/README.md

 `019` Working on Topological Sort for school
 `020` Made TopSort and implemented Dijkstra's Algo for school `021` CODESPRINT.... and lost my streak

-## Back to my goal:

-Try and fail again, and then try more and fail more.

-Hello, I'm back!

-### 001: Got started on LeetCode

-I thought I had to write a main class too to check my output but turns out, the TwoSum question didn't care for that, they just want us to write the function.
-Good to know.